jfdenise/wildfly-catalog/README.md

 ## Open questions

+* Should come-up with a correct list of categories.
 * Should we split the catalog into multiple JSON files then aggregated in a main catalog?
 ** Split the catalog per feature-pack and have some logic to aggregate the content in each category?
 ** Split only for incubating features.